apache/spark/docs/core-migration-guide.md

 ## Upgrading from Core 2.4 to 3.0

-- The `org.apache.spark.ExecutorPlugin` interface and related configuration has been replaced with `org.apache.spark.plugin.SparkPlugin`, which adds new functionality.
+- The `org.apache.spark.ExecutorPlugin` interface and related configuration has been replaced with `org.apache.spark.api.plugin.SparkPlugin`, which adds new functionality.
 Plugins using the old interface must be modified to extend the new interfaces.
 Check the [Monitoring](monitoring.html) guide for more details.